acuvity/mcp-servers-registry/mcp-server-graphlit/README.md

     If no folder identifier provided, ingests files from root Box folder (i.e. "0").
     Folder identifier can be inferred from Box URL. https://app.box.com/folder/123456 -> folder identifier is "123456".
     Requires environment variables to be configured: BOX_CLIENT_ID, BOX_CLIENT_SECRET, BOX_REDIRECT_URI, BOX_REFRESH_TOKEN.
     Executes asynchronously, creates Box feed, and returns the feed identifier.
+Optionally creates a recurring feed that checks for new content every 15 minutes when 'recurring' is set to true.
 ```

 **Parameter**: